johnathanvman/F6/index.md

 			}else{//MULTIPLE THREATS
 				if(map[party.y][party.x].tag == "Cave" || map[party.y][party.x].tag == "Entrance"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Batgirl"){
-						Entrys.push("While exploring inside AMAP, a group of flying Batgirls found me!
-They look ready for a fight!")
+						Entrys.push("While exploring inside AMAP, a group of flying Batgirls find me!
+They swoop down for a fight!")
 					}else{
-						Entrys.push("While exploring inside AMAP, a group of "+randomEntry("HostileDesc")+" TAGs found me!
+						Entrys.push("While exploring inside AMAP, a group of "+randomEntry("HostileDesc")+" TAGs find me!
 They look ready for a fight!")
 					}
+				}else if(map[party.y][party.x].tag == "Canyon"){
+					Entrys.push("While traveling through AMAP, a group of flying harpys find me!
+They swoop down for a fight!")
 				}else if(map[party.y][party.x].tag == "Dungeon"){
 					if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
 						Entrys.push("I walk farther into the castle and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!
 A group of TAGs come to investigate the noise, ready to fight!")